codecrafters-io/build-your-own-redis/stage_descriptions/auth-13-ct2.md

 - It has the `nopass` flag, allowing automatic authentication without providing a password
 - It has permission to execute all commands (`+@all`)

 When a client connects to Redis without explicitly authenticating (`AUTH`), it is automatically authenticated as the `default` user.
+This is because of the `nopass` flag set for the `default` user.
 This allows commands to be executed immediately without requiring explicit authentication.

-However, if the `"nopass"` flag is cleared from the default user (by setting a password for the `default` user), new connections cannot automatically be authenticated as the `default` user and `AUTH` command must be used for authentication.
+However, if the `nopass` flag is cleared from the default user (by setting a password for the `default` user), new connections cannot automatically be authenticated as the `default` user and `AUTH` command must be used for authentication.

 Example usage: